Master of Management in Hospitality—Tuition, Expenses, and Financial Aid

-Part-time students are charged the per-credit rate during the semester in which s/he is registered.
+If you are a part-time MMH student, you are charged the per-credit rate during the semester in which you are registered.

-The Federal Unsubsidized Stafford Loan is offered to assist students with postsecondary educational expenses.
-The Unsubsidized Stafford loan is made directly to the student who is responsible for repayment.
-Interest accrues and must be paid by the borrower or is capitalized during periods of in-school enrollment, grace and/or deferment.
-Current interest rates for the Federal Stafford Loan can be found here.
+The Federal Unsubsidized Direct Loan is offered to assist you with postsecondary educational expenses.
+The Unsubsidized Direct loan is made directly to the student who is responsible for repayment.
+Interest accrues and must be paid by the borrower or is capitalized during periods of in-school enrollment, grace, and/or deferment.
+Learn more about the current interest rates for the Federal Direct Loan.

-Students must meet federal eligibility criteria to qualify for the Unsubsidized Loan.
-Financial eligibility is determined by a federally legislated analysis family financial information provided on the Free Application for Federal Student Aid (FAFSA).
-You must file the FAFSA, and use Boston University’s School Code (002130) to apply for the Unsubsidized Stafford Loan.
+You must meet federal eligibility criteria to qualify for the Unsubsidized Loan.
+Financial eligibility is determined by a federally legislated analysis of family financial information provided on the Free Application for Federal Student Aid (FAFSA).
+You must file the FAFSA and use Boston University’s School Code (002130) to apply for the Unsubsidized Direct Loan.